emacs-mirror/emacs/mps/readme.txt

 This is release 1.106.2, made on 2006-04-11.

-Changes from release 1.106.1 include:
+Changes from release 1.106.1:

+No functional changes to MPS implementation code.

 Fixed <http://www.ravenbrook.com/project/mps/issue/job001352/>
   - the "mps.a" library does not (now) contain plinth files;